developerbyweekend/developerbyweekend.github.io/_posts/2016-11-19-how-to-get-started-with-frontend-web-development.md

 desc: How can you get started with frontend web development
 author: Ankit Kulkarni
 author_link: https://i.ankul.in
+author_about: "I code becuase I love to, not because I have to"
+author_image: /assets/images/ankit.jpg
 categories : webdevelopment
 tags: beginner intermediate advanced frontend
 target_audience: Beginner, Intermediate, Advanced